thanhphan20/lifehub/README.md

-# LifeHub - Kafka + NestJS + Notion Integration
+# LifeHub - Hybrid Microservices Architecture

-LifeHub is a real-time logging system that allows you to track workouts (and other activities) through a NestJS API, push logs into Kafka, and then persist those logs into Notion via a Kafka consumer.
+LifeHub is a real-time logging system that allows you to track workouts (and other activities) through a hybrid NestJS API gateway.
+It uses:

+- **PostgreSQL + Prisma** for persistent storage (source of truth)
+- **Kafka** for event streaming and high-throughput message processing
+- **RabbitMQ** for reliable task processing with guaranteed delivery and retries
+- **Notion** integration for external data synchronization

+This architecture provides a robust, scalable solution with both HTTP REST API and microservices support.

 ---